 After 30 minutes, the bright aroma of cactus blossom skimmed across the room creating refreshing ripples.
 My favorite on cold ended up too fleeting once warmed, however.
-It is a beautiful scent that I would buy again to melt in smaller spaces, or when I crave an ethereal blend.
+It is a beautiful scent that I might buy again to melt in smaller spaces,

 Cotton Oasis– Creamy cotton blended with guava and fig.

 Likely my favorite of the bunch, I wouldn’t have put these 3 notes together, and now I’m obsessed.
 I’ve tried other guavas that were too sweet for my palate, this reads more like a yummy sherbet punch because of the creamy note, heightened by that gorgeous fig. Very vibrant throw from half, I didn’t want to use it all just yet, but the 3/4 oz. was the perfect amount.